When a customer connects to the business via a media channel such as WhatsApp, Webchat, an inbound/outbound call, etc. The system creates:

 If and when a human agent is required in a conversation, the Conversation is assigned to an agent as an AgentTask.
 For more details about Agent Tasks, see Reporting Database Schema -> agent_task table.

 A Conversation object is a short-lived container of all active customer channel sessions, human agents, and/or Conversation bots participating in the interaction.
 It's a dynamic object created on the first event to/from a customer if there does not exist one for this customer.
 Typically, there is only one Conversation object per customer at any point in time.

 A conversation holds one or more Channel Sessions opened on different customer channels such as a chat initiated on the web and later switched to WhatsApp.

 is linked to a Customer

-contains ChannelSessions - a ChannelSession represents customer's presence in this conversation on one channel.
-A customer can reach the contact center using more than one channels at any point in time.
+contains ChannelSessions - a ChannelSession represents a customer's presence in this conversation on one channel.
+A customer can reach the contact center using more than one channel at any point in time.
 All active customer channels are linked to the same customer Conversation.

 contains Conversation Participants - including customer channel sessions, agents, and the Conversation bot